2020PB/police-brutality/all-locations.md

 Protestors arrested as they're leaving, including one grabbed by the neck by city mayor, Bob O'Dekirk, and dogpiled by at least 3 police officers.

-tags: beat, shove, throw, neck
+tags: beat, shove, throw, neck, protestor

 id: il-joliet-1